 2. New Providence Island, Bahamas

-After filming several James Bond movies in the Bahamas, Sir Sean Connery officially retired to the island of New Providence.
-He bought a home in the private gated community of Lyford Cay in western Nassau back in the 1980s and has been enjoying the laid-back island life ever since.
+Years after he filmed several James Bond movies in the Bahamas, Sir Sean Connery officially retired to the island of New Providence.

 From kitchen queen Martha Stewart to Madonna to legendary Beatle Paul McCartney, celebrities have long flocked to the Hamptons in New York when they needed a break.
 With 70 miles of beachfront and historic 19th century homes, this area offers the best in refined countryside living.